ncatlab/nlab-content/pages/7/0/7/1/11707/content.md

 ### Automata theory

-An finite automata is a machine receiving a finite word as input and which either accepts or rejects it.
+A finite automaton is a machine receiving a finite word as input and which either accepts or rejects it.
 Hence, there are two kind of objects (analytic): machines and words and machines can only interact with words.

 Only by interaction, a way to tell whether a machine recognizes some language is to feed it with all the words of that language (Girard's use).
 However, in the case the language is infinite (e.g. all binary words ending with 00), you would never be able to conclude.
 However, we are still able to reason on automata and words by an external logical reasoning and analysis.